LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 ```

+That covers how to initialize connection with RTO using the Version 2 Authentication.

-### 3. Registering Login Stream
+#### 4. Registering Login Stream

-When connecting to RTO, it would be nice to monitors the state of connectivity.
+My next point is how to monitors the state of connectivity when connecting to the RTO.
 The application can open a login stream to receive the stream's status and information.

 ```Java